holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/basedir/repository/certs/README.txt

         -file «path to certificate file»

-To add a PKCS#12 formatted certificate holding the private of a trading partner to the private keystore use the following command:
+To add a PKCS#12 formatted certificate holding the private of a trading partner to the private key store use the following command:

 keytool -importkeystore -srcstoretype PKCS12 \
         -srckeystore «path to certificate file» \
         -srcalias «the name of the certificate in the PKCS#12 file» \
         -srcstorepass «the password to access the PKCS#12 file» \
         -destkeystore «Holodeck B2B base dir»/repository/certs/privatekeys.jks \
-        -deststorepass «your keystore password» \
+        -deststorepass «your key store password» \
-        -destalias «alias for cert in keystore» \
+        -destalias «alias for cert in key store» \
-        -destkeypass «the password to set on the new entry in the keystore»
+        -destkeypass «the password to set on the new entry in the key store»

 NOTE: Use the following command to list the certificates in the PKCS#12 file and show their names / aliases: